Welcome to our Website

 If you are considering returning to worship it is VITALLY IMPORTANT that you read and understand the following:

-A Re-opening team of folk have met twice to plan and prepare a Risk Assessment and an Action Plan to enable the Church to re-open for Sunday worship and this will begin on Sunday 2 August at 10a.m.
+A Re-opening team of folk have met to plan and prepare a Risk Assessment and an Action Plan to enable the Church to re-open for Sunday worship.
 Due to Covid-19 restrictions there will be quite a lot of changes, so please don’t expect everything to be back to normal, sadly it won’t be so for sometime.
 And this is the reason for this letter, to give you some idea of what is in place and what will happen if, and when, you choose to return to worship at The Higherland.

 All of the following are in place in order to keep others and ourselves safe and to abide by the current Government/Methodist Church guidelines:

-Before coming to church - Current advice is that those over 70 or in a vulnerable category need to stay at home as much as possible.
+Before coming to church - Current advice is that everyone, but especially those over 70 or in a vulnerable category, needs to stay at home as much as possible.
 Those shielding currently, still need to shield as much as possible.
 Please do not come if you are feeling unwell in any way.

 1. Those who receive/give lifts to get to worship – If the person who has usually given you a lift to church is willing to continue to do so at this time, they will get in touch with you.
 You will be encouraged to use a facemask in the car when you travel and possibly sit in a different seat to that which you have been used to.